READ: Growth Mindset Magic: Are you missing out?

 Growth Mindset Magic: Are you missing out?

 There is a magical approach that forward-thinking businesses are now implementing in order to succeed in a volatile and uncertain business environment.
 However, most businesses are so fixed in their thinking that they’re missing the obvious.
 This means they are alienating more than 50% of their workforce.
-In May 2017 my business partner at Talent 4 Performance, David Klaasen, wrote a fascinating article entitled: 4 Steps to Increase Learning and Growth, explaining the benefits of a growth mindset, and the steps you can take to change from a fixed to a growth mindset.
+In May 2017 my business partner at Talent 4 Performance, David Klaasen, wrote a fascinating article entitled: 4 Steps to Increase Learning and Growth, explaining the benefits, and the steps you can take to change from a fixed to a growth mindset.

 What is a Growth Mindset?

-Drawing upon research and writings by Dr Carol S. Dweck, the growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts, your strategies, and help from others.
-Individuals who believe their talents can be developed (through hard work, good strategies and input from others) have a growth mindset.
+Drawing upon research and writings by Dr Carol S. Dweck, this is based on the belief that your basic qualities are things you can cultivate through your efforts, your strategies, and help from others.
+Individuals who believe their talents can be developed (through hard work, good strategies and input from others) have this quality.
 They tend to achieve more than those with a more fixed mindset (believing their talents are innate gifts).

 Almost a year on from David’s article, and organisations of all shapes and sizes are becoming increasingly aware of the potential to improve leadership performance and nurture leadership potential, just by focusing on the development of a growth mindset.
 Educators in particular have seen the importance of a growth mindset in schools, and are set to produce a new generation of young people with high expectations of their employers as they join the workplace over the coming years.
 Forward-thinking businesses are also seeing the potential benefits to this simple but powerful approach.

 Growth mindsets in business